stomaras/CPU-Scheduling-Algorithms/README.md

           No External Fragmentation Problem
           that is what i mean by Paging.

-# to do Operating Systems Part 2
+# Operating Systems Part 2